nurbal/Car2DPhysics_cpp/README.md

 ## Dependencies

+### Build system

+- CMake >= 3.0

+### Python dependencies

+- Dependency on pygame, you may install it via pip for example.
-Dependency on Box2D, and pybind11 as a submodules
+- Dependency on Box2D, and pybind11 as a submodules.

-To get the code:
+To get the code of these two libraries:
 ```
 git submodule update --init --recursive
 ```